-TIP: These make great gift ideas using photos for graduation, birthdays, and more!
+TIP: Yearbooks make great gift ideas using photos for graduation, birthdays, and more!

-So . . . where do you start for yearbook ideas?
+So, where do you start for yearbook ideas … especially for homeschool?

-You could pay for a company to create your homeschool yearbook (like at Picaboo yearbooks), which is a great solution.
+You could pay for a company to create your homeschool yearbook (like at Picaboo Homeschool Yearbooks, Presto Yearbooks, or other homeschool yearbook companies), which is a great solution.

-Just be aware that the yearbook costs for each of your kids every year can get expensive and may be a little more than you want to spend for this home school project.
+Just be aware that the yearbook prices for each of your kids every year can get expensive and may be a little more than you want to spend for this home school project.

-If you and your kids like crafts or photography, I think that you and/or your kids will have a lot more fun making a homeschool yearbook on your own.
+If you and your kids like crafts or photography, I think that you s will have a lot more fun making a homeschool yearbook on your own.

 (I’ll even cover how you can do it for FREE!)

-DON’T MISS THE RECAP AT THE BOTTOM OF THIS POST TO MAKE SURE YOU DIDN’T MISS ANY IMPORTANT TIPS!
+DON’T MISS THE RECAP AT THE BOTTOM OF THIS POST FOR ALL THE IMPORTANT TIPS!

 There are two approaches to a homeschool yearbook: